Lau01/project2/README.md

 * AJAX
 * Ruby
 * Ruby on Rails
-* Leap Motion with Leap.js
+* Leap Motion controls with Leap.js
 * Web Sockets using ActionCable

 ### Known Bugs
-* Guesser's drawing sometimes out of sync when using the Leap Motion to draw on the drawer's side.
+* Guesser's drawing is sometimes out of sync when using the Leap Motion to draw.